-Know Your Watches: What are Baton Hands?
+Know Your Watches: What Are Baton Hands?

 In the world of horology, even the smallest details contribute significantly to the overall design and function of a watch.
 One such detail, often overlooked yet crucial, is the style of the hands.
 Among the various designs that have graced watch dials over the years, baton hands stand out for their simplicity, elegance, and versatility.
 In this article, we will explore what baton hands are, their historical significance, how they are used today, and why they continue to be a popular choice in watch design.